The Most Famous Accusations Of Musical Plagiarism

 Oasis - Shakermaker

 The New Seekers - I'd Like To Teach The World To Sing

 Wire Vs. Elastica

 Justine Frischmann's Britpop band always wore their post-punk influences on their sleeves, but in the case of their 1994 hit, the similarity to Wire's 1977 classic Three Girl Rhumba was too close for comfort.
 They also were pursued by lawyers for The Stranglers, who felt that Elastica's Connection bore too much of a resemblance to the 1977 hit No More Heroes.
 Out-of-court settlements were the outcome in both cases.

-The Joke (as we call them) couldn't help noticing that the riff to their 1984 track Eighties was very similar to that off Nirvana's Come As You Are, which was included on their album Nevermind and later released as a single.
+The Joke (as we don't call them) couldn't help noticing that the riff to their 1984 track Eighties was very similar to that off Nirvana's Come As You Are, which was included on their album Nevermind and later released as a single.
 Despite claiming they'd sue, nothing ever came to court and following the death of Kurt Cobain, the matter was dropped.